Change (Sons of the Desert album)

 Change is the second and final studio album by American country music band Sons of the Desert.
-It was released in 2000 on MCA Nashville, and contains the singles "Change", "Everybody's Gotta Grow up Sometime" and "What I Did Right".
+It was released on June 13, 2000 via MCA Nashville, and contains the singles "Change", "Everybody's Gotta Grow up Sometime" and "What I Did Right".
 "Albuquerque" was originally recorded by the band in the late 1990s for an unreleased second album for Epic Records, their former label.

 Production

 The album was mostly produced by Johnny Slate.

 Critical reception

 Country Standard Time wrote that the album "borders far more towards a generic, pop-sounding brand of country."
 Exclaim! thought that "the harmonies are their stock in trade and each track is expertly produced - riding that fine line between overly slick and heartfelt."